| Wastewater Processing

 or eliminates hazardous chemicals than any other water purification

+process.
 3. To kill the bacteria and viruses, unlike municipal

 systems that use chlorine, Global uses Ultra-Violet.
 Chlorine, when